DMadir/Project-One/README.md

 # Project-One
 This is my first virtual Network Topology in Azure.
 The diagram is comprised of five VMs, and a load Balancer.
-The first VM is the jubmp box which is the dedicated get-way.
+The first VM is the jump box which is the dedicated get-way.
 Other VMs are DVWA-1,2 and the ELK.

 # Automated ELK Stack Deployment